Being the Book Lady (a bit of Christmas in the hurricane)

 Overheard and appreciated: “Hurricane Ike was a lot like Christmas.
 Last minute shopping in crowded stores.
 Candles decorating the house.
-Consumption of foods you don’t normally eat.
 And when it’s over, you gotta drag that dang tree out of the house.”

-In my driveway fifteen minutes later, I handed Augusten a hardcover copy of Lord of the Flies I’ve had on my various bookshelves in various homes since my own incarceration in seventh grade.
-I also gave him a couple of paperbacks from Gary’s nightstand: Odd Thomas by Dean Kuntz and It by Stephen King.
+In my driveway fifteen minutes later, I handed Augusten the hardcover copy of Lord of the Flies I’ve had on my various bookshelves in various homes since my own miserable stint in seventh grade.
+I also gave him a couple of paperbacks from the been-there-done-that pile on Gary's nightstand: Odd Thomas by Dean Kuntz and It by Stephen King.

 “Do you have that Augusten guy’s book?” asked Augusten.